adejacques/ms-handsonlab01/docs/workshop.md

 ---
 published: false                        # Optional.
 Set to true to publish the workshop (default: false)
 type: workshop                          # Required.
-title: Lab 1 : Transform a JSON file    # Required.
+title: 'Lab 1 : Process and Transform a file'    # Required.
 Full title of the workshop
-short_title: Lab 1 : Transform a JSON file                # Optional.
+short_title: 'Lab 1 : Process and Transform a file'                # Optional.
 Short title displayed in the header
 description: Use the Pub/Sub integration patterns to move and transform a file # Required.
 level: beginner                         # Required.
 Can be 'beginner', 'intermediate' or 'advanced'
 authors:                                # Required.
 You can add as many authors as needed